(Redirected from D.R.)

 The D.R. has had a huge impact on major league baseball, with hundreds of major leaguers having been born there.
-All of them came to the major leagues after 1950.
-Ozzie Virgil was the first Dominican-born player to make it to the major leagues, although he grew up in New York, NY; Felipe Alou, who was second, had grown up on the island.
+A few played in the Negro Leagues, the first being Pedro San in 1926, but the first to appear in the National League or American League did so after 1950: Ozzie Virgil was the first of that category in 1956, although he grew up in New York, NY; Felipe Alou, who was second in 1958, had grown up on the island.

 - Alan Klein: Dominican Baseball: New Pride, Old Prejudice, Temple University Press, Philadelphia, PA, 2014.
 ISBN 978-1439910870

 - Thomas J. McKenna: "The Path to the Sugar Mill or the Path to Millions: MLB Baseball Academies' Effect on the Dominican Republic", Baseball Research Journal, SABR, Vol. 46, Nr.
 1 (Spring 2017), pp. 95-100.

 - Bill Nowlin and Julio M. Rodríguez, eds.: Dominicans in the Major Leagues, SABR, Phoenix, AZ, 2022.
 ISBN 978-1-970159-59-2

 - Christian Red and Teri Thompson: "In Latin America, big league clubs are exploiting prospects as young as 12, whistleblower told feds", USA Today Sports, June 16, 2020.